 I was born to create.

-Creativity and making things has always been an integral part of my life – as a ‘girl boss’ since the age of 10, I have always had a deep need to physically create, and have experimented with many different media and creative modes over the years.
+Creativity and making things has always been an integral part of my life – I have always had a deep need to physically create, and have experimented with many different media and creative modes over the years.

 Like a winding river, my life has taken many bends and turns, allowing me to be everything from a dancer, to a competitive swimmer, to performing circus arts, as well as painting, pottery, printmaking, weaving, costume making, glass arts and everything in between.
 I have managed art galleries, events, and studio tours, and been part of the arts community for over 25 years.

 Unfortunately, I got caught up in the oft-repeated and promoted notion that everything creative should be monetized…we see the pressure from media in every direction: ” If you can make something, you should be selling it!”

 In the age of Etsy, Shopify, and others, why wouldn’t you?